 - Covers the human energy transport system in detail (how the body generates and regenerates energy needed for muscle contractions).

 - Each chapter has references to recent studies that tie into the topics covered.

 I gave this book a 4 out of 5 stars because I don’t agree with the protein ratio given.
-It’s on the low-end, and that is a little conflicting with other tried and true techniques, that I know a lot of bodybuilders–including myself follow.
+It’s on the low-end, and that is a little conflicting with other tried and true techniques, that I know many well-informed athletes follow.
 The athletes the authors have worked with are not bodybuilders, so I’ll give them some slack.